OSGeo/OSGeoLive-doc/en/quickstart/mapserver_quickstart.rst

   .. image:: ../../images/screenshots/800x600/mapserver_map.png
     :scale: 70 %

-.. note:: All parameters of the reqest are WMS-specific, except "*?map=/home/user/mapserver_quickstart.map*", which is MapServer-specific.
+.. note:: All parameters of the request are WMS-specific, except "*?map=/home/user/mapserver_quickstart.map*", which is MapServer-specific.

 .. _mapserver-quickstart-add-new-layer: